apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication.md

 2. Within the default authentication setup you replace or extend the set of login modules and their individual settings.
 In an OSGi-base setup is achieved by making the modules accessible to the framework and setting their execution order accordingly.
-In a Non-OSGi setup this is specified in the [JAAS config].
+In a non-OSGi setup this is specified in the [JAAS config].

+##### Examples

+###### Custom LoginModule in non-OSGi setup

+    import javax.security.auth.login.AppConfigurationEntry
+    import javax.security.auth.login.Configuration;

+    AppConfigurationEntry[] entries = new AppConfigurationEntry[]{new DefaultEntry(options)};
+    Configuration c = new Configuration() {
+         @Override
+         public AppConfigurationEntry[] getAppConfigurationEntry(String applicationName) {
+             Map<String, ?> options = [....];

+             // choose control flag for custom login module (example here: REQUIRED) AppConfigurationEntry.LoginModuleControlFlag flag = LoginModuleControlFlag.SUFFICIENT;

+             // create an entry for your custom login module AppConfigurationEntry customEntry = new AppConfigurationEntry("your.org.LoginModuleClassName", flag, options)

+             // additionally use the oak default login module AppConfigurationEntry defaultEntry = new AppConfigurationEntry(("org.apache.jackrabbit.oak.security.authentication.user.LoginModuleImpl", LoginModuleControlFlag.REQUIRED, options)

+             // define array of all entries in the correct order according to your needs return new AppConfigurationEntry[]{customEntry, defaultEntry};
+         }
+    };
+    Configuration.setConfiguration(c);

 <a name="further_reading"></a>
 ### Further Reading